Heather Mack’s daughter should live with me, murdered mom’s friend says in revealing new court filing

 The illuminating document provides a private picture of an intensely fraught family dynamic long before the murder.

-Now living in California, Ellis describes herself in the filing as “a 62-year old retired mother of two children” with a “compelling desire to be appointed as Guardian for Stella.”
-The godmother known as “Aunt Diane” to Mack says she has a “deep history with Heather and her deceased mother.”
+Now living in California, Ellis describes herself in the filing as “a 62-year-old retired mother of two children” with a “compelling desire to be appointed as Guardian for Stella.”
+The godmother known as “Aunt Diana to Mack says she has a “deep history with Heather and her deceased mother.”

 Ellis says she met von Wiese-Mack in 1987 at a party and described her then as “truly a unique individual — eccentric, brilliant, kind and at that point in time she was pursuing a third master’s degree.
 She and I loved to go to events and we fancied ourselves ‘Junior Socialites.’”